goauthentik/authentik/website/integrations/services/budibase/index.md

 -   Signing Key: Select any available key
 -   Redirect URIs: `https://budibase.company/api/global/auth/oidc/callback`

 Note the Client ID and Client Secret values.
-Create an application, using the provider you've created above.
+Create an application using the provider you created above.

 ## Budibase